 You will start your degree encountering the full range of Biology, developing an understanding of the integration between subjects, and moving beyond your work at A Level (or equivalent).
 We take you back to basics and reintroduce you to the essential excitement of living things.

-You will follow the syllabus set out by the Departments of Plant Science and Zoology, which jointly administer the degree in Biology.
+You will follow the syllabus set out by the Department of Biology.
 Alongside lectures, you will learn in practical classes which will provide you with the scientific skills needed to practise modern Biology.
 You’ll also participate in a week-long field course in Wales in your summer term, helping you to apply what you have learned.
 As you progress through the degree there will be more opportunities to specialise in those areas of Biology which interest you the most.

 We’ll teach you in tutorials – one or two students working through problems with a tutor.
 This small-group teaching allows you to have close contact with research leaders and offers you the opportunity to test your ideas and advance your understanding.
 One of our students had this to say: